nkechi-nwachukwu/Bank-Customer-Segmentation-Analysis/README.md

 # 📊 Bank Customer Segmentation Analysis

 ## 🎯 Project Overview
-This project analyzes over 1 million bank transaction records to uncover customer behavioral patterns and demographic trends.
-The goal is to segment customers based on their transaction activity, spending behavior, and demographic attributes to support data-driven decisions in marketing, customer retention, and revenue optimization.
+Customer behaviour varies significantly across a banking customer base.
+Treating all customers as a single population can result in inefficient marketing, weak retention strategies, and poor allocation of customer engagement resources.

+This project applies RFM (Recency, Frequency, Monetary) analysis to a dataset containing 1M+ customer transaction records to identify behavioural and value-based customer segments.

+The analysis transforms transaction-level data into customer-level behavioural metrics, assigns RFM scores, classifies customers into actionable segments, and visualises segment performance through an interactive Power BI dashboard.

+The objective is to provide a structured analytical framework for understanding customer value, engagement, and purchasing behaviour and to support more targeted customer retention and commercial strategies.

 ---